picoCTF/start-problem-dev/README.md

 Welcome to picoCTF problem-dev!
 This is the place to start.

-I (ltj) recommend 3 steps to acclimating to picoCTF problem-dev:
+We recommend 3 steps to acclimating to picoCTF problem-dev:

-1. Starting your own picoCTF server for local testing
+1. Starting your own picoCTF server for local testing.
-2. Adding a problem to your picoCTF server
+2. Adding a problem to your picoCTF server.
-3. Reviewing relevant documentation
+3. Reviewing relevant documentation.

 Documentation includes some more complex problems that can help bootstrap your knowledge of the capabilities of the "hacksport" CTF problem templating language in Python.
 More of that later.
-First, let's get our very own instance of picoCTF on our computer!
+First, let's get your very own instance of picoCTF on your computer!

 ## 1. Starting your own picoCTF server for local testing